ourylydibin/Banknote-Authentication/README.md

 #### Note: Making a query may take few secondes to load the data sometimes, as the server may be in hibernate state.

 ## CHALLENGES
 - The issue was that after installing docker it was not starting.
-After reading some Stackoverflow pages they were saying that I had to enable the vitual machine.
-Once I did that from the Bios it works.
+After reading some Stackoverflow pages they were saying that I had to enable the virtual machine.
+Once I did that from the Bios it worked.
 - I had other issues when creating the Dockerfile.
 Docker could not build the docker image because I did not include the right base image in the file.
 It worked after I pulled the right image.
 - I had also problems with misunderstanding some docker and Kubernetes commands.
 But everything was solved after reading some blogs.